mavolin/logstract/README.md

 }
 ```

-If the user doesn't set a `Logger` implementation, no logs will be created and if `Logger` is set, then logs will be generated.
+Logs will only be created, if the user replaces `logstract.Default` with an actual `Logger` implementation.
 ## I want to use a library that uses logstract, what do I need to do?

-If the library you are using is following convention, then using your favorite logger can be done in a few steps.
+Follow these steps, and get your library hooked up with your favorite logger in no time.

 ### Using a natively supported logger

 This makes it even more easy:

-Just set the `Logger` variable of your library to use one of the default implementations:
+Just set the `Logger` variable of your library to one of the default implementations:

 Example:
 ```go